 5 Tips for Engagement Sessions

-As I leaned in a little closer to get the shot of her gorgeous ring (and sign of a forever love), she shied away and pulled her hand off his shoulder.
+A couple years ago I was photographing a dear couple’s engagement session and as I leaned in a little closer to get the shot of her gorgeous ring (and sign of a forever love), she shied away and pulled her hand off his shoulder.
 “Oh,” she said, “I totally didn’t even think about doing my nails.
 I’m so sorry.”
 I mimicked her shyness and pulled my camera back and took a different shot.

-So, I’ve boiled it down to 5 details/tips that I think help make your session the tops:
+So, I’ve boiled it down simply to 5 details/tips that I think help make your session the tops:

 Engagement sessions are dear to me, because they can uniquely showcase who you are as a couple without all the aspects of a wedding day timeline.
 So, hopefully these little tidbits help make it even more endearing.